 National Trust at Croome

-Croome is Lancelot “Capability” Brown’s first complete landscape design with a grand Bath stone mansion house built so the windows have the best vistas of the landscaped parkland.
-Complete with follies designed by the he renowned Neo-classical architect Robert Adam, a stream with regular sightings of the resident otters, St. Mary Madeline church.
-Also on site is a RAF Museum and children’s pay area, National Trust tea room with scrumptious cakes and thirst-quenching refreshments.
+Croome is Lancelot “Capability” Brown’s first complete landscape design with a grand Bath stone mansion house, built so the windows have the best vistas of the landscaped parkland.
+Complete with follies designed by the the renowned Neo-classical architect Robert Adam, a stream with regular sightings of the resident otters and St. Mary Madeline church.
+Also on site is an RAF Museum and children’s pay area, National Trust tea room with scrumptious cakes and thirst-quenching refreshments.
 Visit on certain dates in the summer months and you can access The Walled Gardens at Croome.
 Please note this is additional charge and owned privately.

 Clive’s Fruit Farm

-Pick your own fruit from the tree and shrubs at Clive’s Fruit Farm.
-Walk through the Worcestershire countryside, taking in the sun and vine and hand pick your own tasty fruit.
+Pick your own fruit from the trees and shrubs at Clive’s Fruit Farm.
+Walk through the Worcestershire countryside, taking in the sun and vines and hand pick your own tasty fruit.
 It’s a fun day out for the whole family, not to mention the farm shop, butchers, café, child’s play area and wildlife trail.